viktor-platform/etabs-truss-parametrisation/README.md

 After setting up all the optimization parameters, the app calculates the number of model variations required.
 When the optimization button is triggered, each model variation is created in ETABS, and the results are stored and displayed back in the app.

-After creating and analyzing the structural models, the app provides a visualization table that displays deformation values associated with the optimization parameters (joist number and truss depth).
+After creating and analyzing the structural models, the app provides a visualization table displaying deformation and emission values associated with the optimization parameters (joist number and truss depth).
 Additionally, a plot showing deformation vs. truss depth (grouped by joist number) helps users select the optimal model and understand the optimization process.
 Models that meet the criteria are marked with green dots, while those that do not are marked in red, as shown in the images below.

 ![Step 3a](.viktor-template/ETABS-Truss-Parametrisation-step3a.PNG)